 Every End is a New Beginning

 Haiti, as a nation, has known nothing but suffering, tribulations and poverty over her course in history and this makes recovery even that more difficult.
 It is extremely difficult to pass collapsed buildings, tent cities, etc., without thinking of those affected from the earthquake even to this day; yet we know it is time to draw this relief chapter in our life to a close.
+While this chapter in our lives is ending, we are excited about new beginnings.
+Every fire starts with a spark and Haiti has definitely kindled a new fire within us; one, that we believe will not let us leave just yet.

-Our Feb 28, 2011, Blog entry ) and serious problems can lead to personal attacks.
+For decades, and even now, non-governmental organizations have provided the most critical services to the Haitian people.
+During this time, Haitians have developed a dependency on humanitarian aid and this sense of dependency and entitlement has grown over the last year.
+Today, seemingly innocent situations can become intense quickly (For example: Our Feb 28, 2011, Blog entry ) and serious problems can lead to personal attacks.
 Not all experiences can be explained or documented, not even with Blogs, Twitter, Facebook etc., there is just not enough time.
 There are also no easy answers in a disaster.
 In life, there are going to be trials and tribulations and our character is defined by rising to meet those challenges.

 For the Christian, these trials and tribulations can be physical realities but more than anything it is a spiritual test.
 Will we grow by faith and wholly rely on Him or will we rely on ourselves?
 In Haiti, this question is answered daily and in order for physical dependency to be broken, spiritual dependency must take its place at some point.
 Our Lord Jesus Christ, quoting Deut 8:3, sums it up in Luke 4:4 by saying, "Man shall not live by bread alone, but by every word of God."
 The first sign of long-term change in Haiti is going to be Haitians depending on every word of God to win, build and send their countrymen around their country with the Gospel of Jesus Christ.
 Christianity is growing in Haiti and that gives our team great hope and we want to be a part of this growth in a permanent way.